MusicPlayerDaemon/ncmpc/doc/index.rst

 -------------

-When ncmpc starts it tries to read the user's configuration file, :file:`~/.ncmpc/config`.
+When ncmpc starts it tries to read the user's configuration file, :file:`$XDG_CONFIG_HOME/ncmpc/config` (usually :file:`~/.config/ncmpc/config`).
 If no user configuration file is found then ncmpc tries to load the global settings from :file:`$SYSCONFDIR/ncmpc/config` (the actual path is displayed in the output of the :option:`--version` option).
 An example configuration file (:file:`config.sample`) is shipped with ncmpc.